sleekmason/Lilidog/README.md

 ### There are currently Four stable versions of Lilidog available for Bullseye.

+NOTE - For All live sessions, Username is "user" and root password (sudo) is "live".

 - Lilidog-amd64 (Bullseye amd64 full version) -  Has most programs already installed for everyday use.
 This includes Firefox, Thunderbird, Thunar, Geany, Gpicview, Smplayer, Gparted, Synaptic, and Gimp to name a few.